Eleven Free Reading Comprehension Exercises Online

 This website pairs passages from classic books, like The Adventures of Tom Sawyer and Around the World in 80 Days, with different reading exercises and activities that ask students to answer questions about the text.
 Not only does this introduce classic literature to all students, but it breaks them down in a way that helps them better understand the material.
-You’ll find a range of authors, poems, genres, and more, making it an ideal resource for all students.
+You’ll find a range of authors, poems, genres, and more—making it an ideal resource for all students.

 Designed for K-8 students, this site offers hundreds of stories your students can read online, and many of these include reading comprehension worksheets you can print and use in class.

 This website is especially useful for students whose native language is not English.
 There are hundreds of reading activities—including vocabulary quizzes, reading comprehension activities, and grammar lessons—to help your students master the English language.
 But although this website is geared toward ESOL students, it’s also helpful for any student who struggles with grammar, sentence structure, and more.
-You’ll find lesson plans, quizzes, and exam preparation to help shape your curriculum, and if you register, you’re granted even more access to other free materials.
+You’ll find lesson plans, quizzes, and exam preparation to help shape your curriculum and, if you register, you’re granted even more access to other free materials.

 This website is great for early childhood educators looking to find reading comprehension exercises in a variety of genres.
-Super Teacher Worksheets offers reading comprehension exercises for students from first-grade through middle school, and the content categories include biographies, fiction, nonfiction, poems, and more.
+Super Teacher Worksheets offers reading comprehension exercises for students from 1st grade through middle school, and the content categories include biographies, fiction, nonfiction, poems, and more.
 It also offers some free reading comprehension exercises, but you’re able to access more by purchasing a membership ($19.95 a year).

 Here, you’ll find over 2,000 downloadable reading assets that will absolutely help your students with reading comprehension.
 Filter search results by type (worksheets, games, activities, lesson plans, stories), by grade, and even by holidays and seasons.
 And again, no price to pay unless you want to join their premium membership, which gives you access to more features like a DIY worksheet generator and a progress tracker.